barnabycollins/blog/_posts/2023-12-22-how-to-host-nextjs-14.markdown

 - Certificate: Use an appropriate certificate here.
 It's possible to register a free public certificate with AWS Certificate Manager (ACM) - [docs here](https://docs.aws.amazon.com/acm/latest/userguide/acm-services.html)
+- Origins:
   1. One origin pointed at the Next.js server's function URL.
-- Origins:
-  2. One origin pointed at the static aqssets bucket, using the OAC mentioned above.
+  2. One origin pointed at the static assets bucket, using the OAC mentioned above.
   3. One origin pointed at the `/content/[commit-hash]/public` prefix in the static assets bucket, also using the OAC mentioned above.
     - This is needed in order to map the `public` directory to the root of our